LBCAssist

 10. Suspension, Termination, and Deletion

 Suspension, termination, data export timing, and deletion timing are governed by the Termination and Suspension Policy.
-For non-payment, the Service may be suspended after 7 calendar days, terminated at 14 calendar days from the non-payment date, and customer data is intended to be purged by day 30 from the non-payment date, subject to any non-waivable legal retention or preservation obligations.
+For non-payment, the Service may be suspended after 7 calendar days, terminated at 14 calendar days from the non-payment date, and customer data is intended to be purged by day 30 from the non-payment date, subject to any non-waivable legal retention, preservation obligation, or active legal hold.
+Project file data, versions, quarantine records, and soft-deleted file records are included in purge scope unless preservation or legal hold applies.
 Provider may also suspend or terminate access for security risk, legal risk, suspected abuse, breach of the agreement, or where continued service would create material operational or legal exposure.

 The tenant default administrator may request account termination through the account-management page.
 Unless Provider states otherwise in writing, customer-initiated termination is scheduled for the end of the then-current billing period; Service access continues until that billing date, then suspension, termination, and purge processing begins under the Termination and Suspension Policy.
 Fees already paid or incurred remain non-refundable except where applicable law requires otherwise.